 In general, people just brew their cup of coffee without any proper measure of the ingredients.
-But now, you are here seeking info about Coffee to Water ratio, it simply means – you are getting serious about coffee!
+You are here seeking info about Coffee to Water ratio, it simply means – you are getting serious about coffee!

-You have a nice grinder, a good coffee maker and even a kitchen weighing scale, and you also grind perfectly.
+You have a nice grinder, a good coffee maker, correctly roasted beans and even a kitchen weighing scale, and you also grind perfectly.
 But still, every time you brew, things always end up differently.
 Sometimes good, sometimes average and sometimes, Yuk.
 So, it’s time to look at your brewing ratio.

 What is the Optimal Coffee to Water Brewing Ratio